KiiChain/kiichain-docs/README (1).md

   of finance in emerging markets.
 ---

-# What is KiiChain?

 ### What is KiiChain?

 KiiChain is a layer 1 blockchain built with the Cosmos SDK.
 It is an AppChain built as an abstraction layer for utility and liquidity for stablecoins and RWAs.
 It blends EVM compatibility with multi-chain connectivity to create a network that is highly interoperable, scalable and easy to use.
 Its design purpose is to onboard the next generation of developers in emerging markets who are building the best use-cases for real-world users.

 ### KiiChain Powers KIIEX

-KIIEX is a cross-border payment and trading platform bringing institutional liquidity and\
-immediate settlement to the most popular FX and RWA pairs using non-dollar stablecoins.&#x20;
+KIIEX is a cross-border payment and trading platform bringing institutional liquidity and immediate settlement to the most popular FX and RWA pairs using non-dollar stablecoins.&#x20;

 ### Cosmos SDK